gbdev/gb-asm-tutorial/src/part2/bcd.md

 Let's have a look at what's going on there:

 First we store the score address (`wScore`) in HL.
-Doing so is 1 M-cycle and 1 byte more efficient than if we provided the address when loading and storing the score (`LD A, [wScore]` and `LD [wScore], A` respectively).
+This allows us to use instructions like `LD A, [HL]` and `LD [HL], A`.
+In total this is 1 M-cycle and 1 byte more efficient than if we provided the address itself when loading and storing the score (`LD A, [wScore]` and `LD [wScore], A` respectively).

 Then we load the the score from that address into register A, the only register to be affected by `ADD`.
-This means that we can now increment it by 1.
+This means that we can now increment it by 1 using exactly that instruction.

 So far so good, but what if the score was 9 and we add 1?
 The processor thinks in binary only and will do the following math: